PsychoCod3r/libcsv/README.md

   libcsv but you will not need to `#include` it in any projects that use libcsv

+- dfloat.h - header file for numerical types and operations used by libcsv

 - csv_file.c - contains function definitions for working with CSV files

 - csv_table.c - contains function definitions for working with CSV tables